TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          *(array of strings)*

    Description
-         With this you may include php-files.
+         With this you may include PHP files.
 This does the same as "includeLibrary" in ->CONFIG but this can include more than one file.
          These files are included *after* the file of includeLibrary.

          **Note:**

-         The toplevel object "includeLibs" and the scripts defined with this property is added to each other.
-Script-keys (that is the "array of strings"-value, like below "tx\_myext") from this property of the page overrides any scripts-keys from the toplevel "includeLibs" property!
+         The top-level object "includeLibs" and the scripts defined with this property is added to each other.
+Script-keys (that is the "array of strings"-value, like below "tx\_myext") from this property of the page overrides any scripts-keys from the top-level "includeLibs" property!

-         The script-filenames are of the datatype "resource".
+         The script-filenames are of the data type "resource".

          **Example:** ::